mickelindahl/docker_postgres/README.md

-### Docker postgres
+# Docker postgres

 Postgres database with docker image from https://hub.docker.com/_/postgres/.

+## Installation
 From app directory run `mkdir data` and `mkdir dumpall`

 Copy `sample.docker-compose.yml` to `docker-compose.yml`.
-Open `docker-compose.yml` and set postgres version, volumes for data and dumpfiles as well as user and password (NOTE if you want to change password for user initally created one need to do with psql or delete the database if there is no important suff in it).
+Open `docker-compose.yml` and set postgres version, volumes for data and dumpfiles as well as user and password (NOTE if you want to change password for user initally created, one need to do it through the command line with psql or delete the database and recreate the container (if there is no important suff in it).

 Run `docker-compose up` -d in app directory to start service.

+Test if it is working bylogin in as the new user `psql -U {user} -h {host} -p {port}`

 ## Usfull stuff